joonarafael/unsecure-software/docs/installation_manual.md

 ```
 docker run --name application-container -it -p 3000:3000 -e DATABASE_URL="postgresql://postgres:mysecretpassword@postgres-container:5432/postgres?schema=SCHEMA" --network=unsecurenetwork unsecureapp
 ```

+If you had to change the port number for your Postgres database instance, please adjust the default port number within the command argument above.
+Default is 5432.

 Now open the web browser of your choice and navigate to [localhost:3000](http://localhost:3000 "Your localhost:3000").